sriharsha-sammeta/Sentence-to-Pixels-Representation-Using-GAN/README.md

-# Sentence to Pixel Representations using GANs
+# Sentence to Pixels Representations using GANs

 Project by:
 1. Venkata Sai Sriharsha Sammeta (vs2626)